Keynote Speakers

 Buz Carpenter, “Kelly’s Greatest Challenge: The SR-71”

-Hailing from Oakland, California, Buz Carpenter graduated from the USAF Academy in June 1967 and then completed pilot training at Williams AFB, AZ Sept 1968.
+Hailing from Oakland, California, Buz Carpenter graduated from the U.S.AF Academy in June 1967 and then completed pilot training at Williams AFB, AZ Sept 1968.

 Aircraft Flown